 Make Sure You Grant Fiduciaries Explicit Access to Your Digital Life

 Kurt Supe, a CPA & retirement planner, recently shared a valuable tweet on X (Twitter).
-He said that a 71-year-old man can do everything right: They can make a will, set up a Trust, and name beneficiaries, but they can still leave their family in a nightmare scenario if their entire life is locked behind a smartphone passcode.
+He said that a 71-year-old man can do everything right: make a will, set up a Trust, and name beneficiaries, but he can still leave his family in a nightmare scenario if his entire life is locked behind a smartphone passcode.

 Without a “digital estate plan,” photos, financial records, and even memories can vanish or cost thousands in legal fees to recover.

-To prevent this, you need to understand the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA).
+To prevent the scenario above, you need to understand the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA).
 This law allows your chosen fiduciaries to manage your digital life, but only if you explicitly grant them permission in your estate documents.

-Big Tech Tools to Help You Manage Your Digital Legacy
+Big Tech Tools to Help Manage Your Digital Assets Online

 Native Legacy Tools